truework/lambda-s3-antivirus/README.md

 ```
 STATUS_CLEAN_FILE - Value used to indicate that the file scanned was clean (default: CLEAN)
 STATUS_INFECTED_FILE - Value used to indicate that the file scanned was infected (default: INFECTED)
+STATUS_SKIPPED_FILE - Value used to indicate that the file could not be scanned.
 STATUS_ERROR_PROCESSING_FILE - Value used to indicate that there was an error scanning the file (default: ERROR)
 VIRUS_SCAN_STATUS_KEY - Key used to store the result of the virus scan (default: virusScanStatus)
 VIRUS_SCAN_TIMESTAMP_KEY - Key used to store  (default: virusScanTimestamp)
+MAX_FILE_SIZE - Value used to control the max size of a file that can be downloaded and scanned with out error.
 ```

 ### Additional information for Lambda configuration